Project Server 2013 architecture and programmability

 Project Server 2013 integrates deeply with SharePoint Server 2013.
 The Project Application Service can be associated with other SharePoint site collections in the farm.
 Project Server can operate with and report on SharePoint task lists in the site collection, and can also get full control where Project Server imports and manages the task lists as enterprise projects.
 Project Server also uses version 4 of the Windows Workflow Foundation (WF4) and adds workflow activities for Demand Management solutions.

-For a discussion of the many new features that Project 2013 provides for developers, and of the features that are deprecated, see What's new and what's out for developers in Project 2013.
+For a discussion of the many new features that Project 2013 provides for developers, and of the features that are deprecated, see Updates for developers in Project 2013.

 Project Server 2013 architecture describes the major parts of the Project 2013 platform, including the clients and servers.